It is important to have the right look on the ballroom floor. Photo by Jay Kuntz.

 What did our Anonymous Adjudicators say?

-Years ago, at the conclusion of a competition, I walked into a changing room just in time to hear a world-renown, senior adjudicator politely scolding a lady dancer.
-I was relieved to be wearing my rented dress and that my hair and makeup were in place, but felt a little sorry for the girl who had chosen a practice skirt, left her hair in a ponytail, and wore no makeup.
+Years ago, at the conclusion of a competition, I walked into a changing room just in time to hear a world-renowned, senior adjudicator politely scolding a lady dancer.
+I was relieved to be wearing my rented dress and that my hair and makeup were in place, but I felt a little sorry for the girl who had chosen a practice skirt, left her hair in a ponytail, and wore no makeup.

 The professional was explaining to the young dancer that ballroom is not just a sport, “it is a culture,” and that those who live, breathe, teach, and judge this culture love it and “expect it to be respected”.
 She went on to say, “When you come to a competition, you come to join us.”
 It wasn’t just about dancing; it was about being part of an elegant, exciting, and art-filled world.

-I was a newcomer bronze girl at that time, and it was a great lesson to learn.
-Fast forward through many years, it’s a different time and that lovely senior adjudicator is no longer with us.
+I was a Newcomer Bronze girl at that time, and it was a great lesson to learn.
+Fast forward through many years, it’s a different time, and that lovely senior adjudicator is no longer with us.
 But what about today’s adjudicators?
 What do they think???

 Grooming for Competition